CAFLL has two categories of membership as follows:

 Do not miss this opportunity to take part in this unique forum of exchange and collaboration among legal information professionals of China and the United States.
 In addition, corporate/institutional members receive such benefits as national recognition on the CAFLL website and in marketing materials; a discounted conference registration fee; and the opportunity to contribute to the development or expansion of CAFLL programs.
 More information about CAFLL membership is available on our website.
 To learn more about the Forum and the current state of law librarianship in China, please read the recent AALL Spectrum article “Law Librarianship in China: Challenges and Opportunities”.

-Co-Chairs, CAFLL Membership Committee
+Co-Chairs, CAFLL Membership and Public Relations Committee